 5 Ways to Save Big on Fuel

-According to a recent survey by the American Transportation Research Institute fuel costs represent 20 to 40 percent of fleet expenses.
+According to a survey by the American Transportation Research Institute fuel costs represent more than 20 percent of fleet expenses.
 Carriers that can shave even a cent or two per mile can realize substantial savings.

 Recently we did a blog on apps that can help you save money at the pump.
 But, what about equipment?
 Can smart spec’ing and utilizing ELDs help too?
 You bet…take a read.